stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 * meetings/actions
 * employee sentiment and engagement
 * team players/innovators/rising stars
-* headlines feed and an interactive global heatmap, showing what’s hot right now
+* headlines and an interactive global heatmap, showing what’s hot right now

 ![](/uploads/Screen Shot 2019-06-25 at 3.15.38 pm.png)

 **Secondly**, being able to freely engage in the debates, discussions and ideas taking place at all different levels inside the investee company.
 Breaking free of the traditional constraints of functional silos, management hierarchy and meeting cycles.
-2018 saw a wave of news articles on Elon Mask tackling the problem of silos and hierarchy.
+2018 saw a wave of news articles on [Elon Mask tackling the problem of silos and hierarchy](https://www.google.com/url?q=https://www.cnbc.com/2018/04/18/elon-musks-productivity-rules-according-to-tesla-email.html&sa=D&ust=1582348134617000&usg=AFQjCNHwrSCHL54e38f2AgYLbAW5cfzL5A "Elon Mask").

-**Thirdly**, embracing radical transparency.
+**Thirdly**, embracing [radical transparency](https://stratapp.ai/blog/radical-transparency/ "radical transparency").
 It is healthy for investee company management and employees to see the VC’s ongoing contributions firsthand.
 This builds trust and engagement, and it accelerates professional development of investee management teams.
 Radical Transparency was made famous by Ray Dalio’s book Principles.

 # leveraging next gen tech to create portfolio value

-\#stratapp, the world’s first org-wide strategy execution app, delivers on everything I have listed above.
+\#stratapp, the [world’s first org-wide strategy execution app](https://stratapp.ai/blog/best-strategy-execution-software-app/ "world's first org-wide strategy execution app"), delivers on everything I have listed above.

 I remember during 2005 to 2009 there was a wave of SaaS products for VC portfolio management.
 I didn’t rate them, as I thought modern CRMs were perfect for tracking opportunities from deal generation through deal filtering and deal doing.
 CRMs offered way more flexibility on customising layouts, workflow, dashboards and reporting, not to mention mobile functionality.
 CRM companies also have bigger budgets to innovate faster.